RJT1990/mantra/README.md

 - You need boring devops tasks like cloud integration and file syncing between cloud/local taken care for you.
 - You need a way to easily compare and evaluate your model against benchmark tasks, e.g. accuracy on CIFAR-10.

-Docs are on their way in the next few days!
-This is an **very early** alpha release: give us your huddled masses of issues and pull requests!
-This month (September), we will be working towards a stable release.
+This is an **very early** alpha release: we'd love your comments on the general concept and whether you find it useful.
+Issues and pull requests are also welcome.
+If the project gets enough love, we'll work towards a stable release!

 ## Get Started